 If you have either renewed or taken out a new car insurance policy, it’s very likely that your insurance provider has asked you to install a monitored stolen vehicle recovery tracker.

-This is possibly the first time that you have needed to do this, and maybe even the first time that you have even heard of Thatcham-approved trackers!
+This is possibly the first time you have needed to do this, and maybe even the first time you have heard of Thatcham-approved trackers!

-You'll therefore have a few questions that you would like answered before booking in your Thatcham approved tracker.
+You'll, therefore, have a few questions that you would like answered before booking your Thatcham-approved tracker installation.

-WHAT’S THE DIFFERENCE BETWEEN A CAT5 AND CAT6 TRACKER?
+WHAT’S THE DIFFERENCE BETWEEN AN S5 TRACKER AND AN S7 TRACKER?

 But what makes them so reliable?
 Why are insurers suddenly insisting that they are fitted?
 And what is the difference between them?

-For the last few years’ vehicle thefts have continued to rise amongst vehicles that do not have some kind of car tracker installed.
+For the last few years’ vehicle thefts have continued to rise amongst vehicles that do not have a car tracker installed.
 In contrast to this, theft prevention and recovery have improved significantly for car owners with a car tracker fitted.

 These will be specific vehicle security devices approved and categorised by Thatcham.

-Thatcham is the leading organisation for the testing of security products and systems for the automotive industry.
+Thatcham is the leading organisation that tests security products and systems for the automotive industry.

 Having a Thatcham tracker installation means that you have the best form of security for your vehicle in relation to both theft protection and theft recovery.

-Thatcham has categorised the security devices, based on their security features.
+Thatcham categorises security devices based on their security features.

 Regardless of the category of the Thatcham tracker that you need, your car will be protected in several impenetrable ways.